Basis of providing our Services

-Some offices of Kelly + Partners use an electronic document management system.
+Some Offices use an electronic document management system.
 In those offices, all documents received from clients are scanned and stored electronically.
-Your acceptance of these Terms includes your consent for Kelly + Partners to destroy any hard copy documents received from you.
+Your acceptance of these Terms includes your consent for Kelly + Partners to destroy any hard copy documents received from you

 Lien over documents

 You agree that Kelly + Partners reserves the right to exercise a lien over all files, papers and documents including Information and Work relating to the Engagement Agreement or Confirmation Letter which are in Kelly + Partners’ possession or control as security for all outstanding amounts owed by you to Kelly + Partners including without limitation unpaid tax invoices, interest, default costs and enforcement expenses (Outstanding Amounts) until all Outstanding Amounts are paid in full to Kelly + Partners.

 Where an Outstanding Amount remains unpaid beyond the due date, we also reserve the right to suspend provision of the Services until such time as the Outstanding Amount is paid.
 Suspension of the Services will not affect your obligation to pay us for Services outstanding at the date of the suspension.

 10. DISPUTE RESOLUTION

 If there is a dispute relating to the Services or an Outstanding Amount, the parties agree to resolve the dispute in good faith.
 If the dispute is not resolved by the parties within 30 days, the parties agree to enter into mediation or another form of dispute resolution before commencing legal proceedings.